ohartl/webmum/README.md

 WebMUM is a web frontend based on PHP which helps you to manage e-mail server via MySQL.
 This software is licensed under the MIT license.

-Lead and started by [ThomasLeister](https://github.com/ThomasLeister), a passioned [blogger](https://thomas-leister.de/) speacialised topics like linux, open-source, servers etc., this project is developed together with [ohartl](https://github.com/ohartl) and the [contributes](https://github.com/ThomasLeister/webmum/graphs/contributors).
+Lead and started by [ThomasLeister](https://github.com/ThomasLeister), a passionate [blogger](https://thomas-leister.de/) specialized topics like linux, open-source, servers etc., this project is developed together with [ohartl](https://github.com/ohartl) and the [contributes](https://github.com/ThomasLeister/webmum/graphs/contributors).

 Feel free to send in issues and pull requests, your support for this project is much appreciated!